wolfberryllc/MetaIoT-Blockchain/README.md

 # MetaIoT-Blockchain

-MetaIoT-Blockchain is an upcoming project that helps developers prototype and publish sensor-driven (dApps) in augmented reality using Mobile Native, AWS, Hyperledger and Ethereum.
+MetaIoT-Blockchain is an upcoming project that helps developers prototype and publish sensor-driven (dApps) in augmented reality using Mobile Native, AWS, (Hyperledger and Ethereum).

 This project includes a Starter Project (Planter AI - CrossPlatform Apps) with Raspberry Pi, Arduino, AWS, (Hyperledger, and Ethereum).
 It will allow developers to create mobile dApps using sensors, and uploaded to Snapcraft.io, The App Store, and Google Play using Augmented Reality (AR), AWS (Amazon Web Server & Services) and Hyperledger & Ethereum.